We all live with some degree of fear.

 The problem with fear is that it often leads to anger and/or disproportionate action.
 When you are afraid you tend to retrench and go into protective mode.
 You label whole groups of people as dangerous and to be avoided or even worse targeted for preemptive action.
 An entire religious group becomes your enemy.
 You buy weapons you don’t need and support causes that play to your basest instincts.
 You move into gated communities, spend money on expensive alarm systems, send your kids to private schools and narrow your social circles to only other like-minded people.
 You fall victim to “us versus them” thinking, always on the lookout for a potential adversary or wrong-headed opponent.
 As a leader, you make war rather than navigate the more difficult course of peace.
 You accept easy answers to complex issues and let other people do your thinking for you.

 We already outspend the next 10 closest countries combined on defense spending.
 We are in the top 3 worldwide in the number of people we incarcerate in our prisons.
 As a population, we are more heavily armed than any other developed nation by a wide margin.
-In a relatively peaceful country, the home security business is a multi-billion dollar industry.
+In a peaceful country, the home security business is a multi-billion-dollar industry.
 Depending upon the source of information and definitions being used we have a military presence in anywhere from 38 to 135 countries.
 Our nuclear warheads can eviscerate the world many times over.
 How did things get so out of whack?
 When did we lose our sense of context and perspective about real versus perceived threats?
 You judge a country and what it values by how it invests and allocates its public and private resources not by the fearful unsubstantiated claims and the lofty rhetoric of its leadership class.

-Watching the Vice Presidential debate last night, both candidates tried to scare us multiple times with the potential consequences of what their competitor might do or is doing.
+Watching the Vice-Presidential debate last night, both candidates tried to scare us multiple times with the potential consequences of what their competitor might do or is doing.
 I can’t believe that so many of us fall for this nonsense.
-When a society starts to worry more about what it can lose rather than what it can build and gain, we are on a slippery slope.
+When society starts to worry more about what it can lose rather than what it can build and gain, we are on a slippery slope.
 When fear drives our universal dialogue and unduly influences decision making, we box ourselves in rather than broadening our possibilities.
 Fear sells, but the costs can be significant and sometimes irreversible.
 I’ll leave you with four quotes from men I admire:

 “People willing to trade their freedom for temporary security deserve neither and will lose both.” —Benjamin Franklin